Bob Sijthoff

 Henri Gregory (Bob) Sijthoff is a Dutch businessman primarily known for his career in the publishing industry within his family's company, which owned Het Financieele Dagblad.

 He is a member of the well known Dutch Sijthoff publishing family.
 In 2008, he asked the court to order Stichting Wikimedia Nederland to remove the Wikipedia article about himself, which the court rejected.
-In 2009 was convicted for extortion of a Swiss banker for which he was eventually sentenced to 1 year probation.
+In 2009 Sijthoff was convicted for extortion of a Swiss banker for which he was eventually sentenced to 1 year probation.

 Family

 Sijthoff is a descendant of the famous Dutch Sijthoff family.
 The family is known through their connections to the Luitingh-Sijthoff publishing company and to several regional newspapers like the now defunct Haagsche Courant.
 The publishing company and the Haagsche Courant were the property of Sijthoff's grandfather Henri, but have since passed into the hands of other Sijthoff family members.

 Het Financieele Dagblad

 Sijthoff's father, Henk Sijthoff (1915–2000), was the founder of the Dutch business newspaper Het Financieele Dagblad (The Financial Daily).
 After a lengthy negotiation, this newspaper was ultimately sold in 1997, for a converted sum of €38 million.
 Bob Sijthoff had become a Commissioner of the paper well before this sale.
 Founder Henk Sijthoff died three years later and Bob Sijthoff inherited a part of his wealth.
 Sijthoff has since resigned as Commissioner of Het Financieele Dagblad and sold his company interests.
 Willem Sijthoff, a grandnephew of Bob, together with a company known as HAL Investments, became the new owners of Het Financieele Dagblad.